Do I Need Dental Implants with Dentures?

 Serving Portland & Vancouver Metro Area

 A typical set of dentures are designed so they stay in one spot by using a thin saliva layer between your bone tissue and underlying gums.
-They may also have little hooks that help them attach to any other teeth that you may have.
+Partial dentures may also have little hooks that help them attach to any other teeth that you may have left in your mouth.
 However, a problem occurs if you don’t have any teeth in your mouth as it makes it difficult to wear dentures.
-You’ll probably have an easier time eating, talking and enjoying life if you use dentures that are supported by implants.
+You will have an absolutely easier time eating, talking and enjoying life if you use dentures that are supported by dental implants.

 Get expert dental implant & dental prosthetic advice

 Leave us your information and we will call you back

 There are a couple of different types of these dentures.
 Removable or Fixed.

 Generally, two or more implants need to be placed in one arch.
 The wearer has the ability to remove these dentures themselves if the need should arise.